HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 In July, for mobile devices, TYPO3 CMS (used mostly in European countries) had the largest percentage of passing sites, with 46% of mobile sites passing all three CWVs.
 WordPress, Squarespace, and Adobe Experience Manager had less than 20% of their sites passing.

 Desktop device experience was slightly better, with 1C-Bitrix (used mostly in Russia) having the largest percentage of 56% sites passing CWVs.
-WordPress has the lowest ratio of passing sites, with only 26%.
+WordPress had the lowest ratio of passing sites, with only 26%.

 * _Duda deserves an honorable mention, with 47% sites passing in August and overall great progress since last year.
 They were not included in this report due to broken data collection in July, related to a wrong detection in [Wappalyzer](https://github.com/AliasIO/wappalyzer/pull/4189), incorrectly inflating their origins, and reducing their CWV percentage._